 LinkedIn : fr.linkedin.com/in/ngartner

-Having recently graduated from the French Institute of Advanced Mechanics with a specialization in Mechatronics, and after a PhD from the University of Toulon, I am embarking on a doctorate at the University of Toulon in the field of underwater robotics, especially in the SPH-based simulation.
+Recently graduated from the French Institute of Advanced Mechanics with a specialization in Mechatronics, and after a PhD from the University of Toulon, I am embarking on a post-doctorate at the University of Toulon in the field of underwater robotics, especially in the SPH-based simulation.

 My work is part of a project in underwater robotics aimed at specifying and developing lightweight robotic systems capable of performing underwater reconnaissance and mapping missions in coastal areas.
 These systems will have to be able to cross surfing areas (typically from 1 to 10m), characterized by a particularly complex and dynamic environment (swell, surf, current, etc.).